I am an Assistant Professor of Sociology at the University of Wisconsin-Madison and am currently a Visiting Scholar at the Russell Sage Foundation.

-In my book, Market Makers (under contract with The University of Chicago Press), I investigate how people choose where to live and how much to spend in the housing market.
-Drawing on more than two years of ethnographic fieldwork analyzing interactions between real estate agents and prospective homebuyers, Market Makers presents an in-depth account of the social influences that come together during the sales process.
-The book shows how agents do emotion work to get buyers to fall for particular units.
-It shows that the way buyers and agents interact has consequences for how much buyers pay.
-And it shows how agents’ assessment of neighborhoods and buyers matter for the cultural meaning and demographic make up of different places.
-The book offers a new perspective on markets, revealing how intermediaries like real estate agents set the terms for our most important economic decisions.
+My new book Upsold investigates how people choose where to live and how much to spend in the housing market.
+Drawing on more than two years of ethnographic fieldwork Upsold shows how interactions between agents and buyers created buyers' preferences, including their price preferences, and that agents’ assessment of neighborhoods and buyers matter for the cultural meaning and demographic make up of different places.
+Upsold offers a new perspective on markets, revealing how intermediaries like real estate agents set the terms for our most important economic decisions.

-My work has received funding from the National Science Foundation and the Tow-Knight Center, and awards from the American Sociological Association, the Society for the Advancement of Socio-Economics, the Eastern Sociological Society, and the Society for the Study of Social Problems.
+My work has received funding from the National Science Foundation, the Russell Sage Foundation, and the Tow-Knight Center, and awards from the American Sociological Association, the Society for the Advancement of Socio-Economics, the Eastern Sociological Society, and the Society for the Study of Social Problems.